CNN reporters grill WarnerMedia CEO on Jeff Zucker's departure - KESQ

 We have been at the CNN office in New York for the past 14 hours, and we have been speaking with dozens of sources, including people close to WarnerMedia management and close to Zucker.

-This is a very strange story to cover.
-Outside these walls, Zucker is a larger-than-life figure in the news business, but here in the office, he was the boss right down the hall, always ready with a disarming joke or a story idea or a jab about the newsletter coming out too late.
-Now his exit is the reason why the newsletter is coming out late.
-We did not see this coming.
-But here’s what we know now, based on today’s reporting…
+Outside these walls, Zucker is a larger-than-life figure in the news business, but here in the office, he was the boss right down the hall.
+So this is admittedly a very strange story to cover.
+But here’s what we know so far…

 — Zucker, the president of CNN Worldwide for the past nine years, was forced out of his job with very short notice.
 Zucker said he resigned, but if he had not, he would have been terminated, according to two sources involved in the matter.